nendhruv/trello-like-app/README.md

 # trello-like-app

 ### A simple web app to make multiple lists and cards within them.
 Written in jquery.
+Using localstorage of your browser to save the data.

 ## How to run